List of Jimmy Neutron characters: Commander Baker

+Commander Baker (voiced by Michael Clarke Duncan) is an African American who is the Big Top Secret Organization commander.

 Ernest Abercrombie

 Ernest Abercrombie (voiced by Mark DeCarlo) is a military general who appears in two episodes and the film.
 In the film, he appears briefly when the military notices Jimmy's rocket.
 In the first season, he is shown as having a lack of knowledge about the military as Retroville faces the threat of Miss Fowl, who has become an overgrown monster, inadvertently because of Jimmy.
 His second appearance occurs in the third season, when he detains Jimmy and his friends after they obtain superhero powers and are mistaken by Retroville citizens as mutants.

 Flippy

 Flippy (voiced by Mark DeCarlo) is Hugh's dummy and a semi-villain.
 He was used as firewood to ward off the Twonkies in the season-three premiere episode, "Attack of the Twonkies".
 He also appears in "Flippy".

 Hank McSpanky

-Hank McSpanky is the founder of a chain of fast food restaurants named McSpanky's.
+Hank McSpanky is the founder of a chain of fast food restaurants called McSpanky's.
 It is said that he is Scottish.
 He once met Jimmy's father, with whom he almost went into business.